alshedivat/al-folio/_pages/about.md

 Nothing in life is to be feared, it is only to be understood.<br>
 Now is the time to understand more, so that we may fear less. ― Marie Curie

+I have started my studies as a Computational Physicist. <br>
+Today I am a rounded IT professional with a background in IT Services, performance marketing and digital sales.
+Following the momentum of our times I completed a Data Science Bootcamp which has revealed a whole new world of Data Science and Data Analysis.<br>
+Curious how this will affect our world in the years to come.